CAC27/SC-Tools/README.md

 * Money amount *(which includes bank + wallet)* will automatically turn red if it's >500m.

 ### More info
+* `Auto-accept` works the same way as the normal accept button: accepts dropees if you have a droplist or all requests if you don't.
 * When adding to the droplist: if stat checking is enabled, only the first 15 are added.
 Just wait 30 seconds or so before adding the rest.
 * Looped requests (accept *all*, delete *all*, etc.) are done once per second because rate limits.
 * After accepting friends from the droplist, it's advisable to reload stats as many players set their privacy settings to only share stats with friends.